Aaron Shock, Former Republican Congressman, Comes Out As Gay

 “The joy of vindication was met with the reality of facing my truth with those closest to me,” he said.

-Shock goes on to note that he has since gone on to come out to members of his family, something that he says has “not been a case of instant acceptance and understanding,” saying that some responded to the news with “unwelcome” appeals to Scripture.
+Shock then chose to come out to members of his family first, something that he said has “not been a case of instant acceptance and understanding,” and explained that some responded to the news with “unwelcome” appeals to Scripture.

-He also notes that, during his time in office, he held to his party’s position on gay marriage and other gay-rights issues.
-He says that, were he elected to Congress again, he would “support LGBTQ rights in every way I could,” he said.

-Meanwhile, he notes that he hopes he will find acceptance in the LGBTQ community — acceptance that he appears to not be getting from his family.
+Meanwhile, he shared his hope that he will find acceptance in the LGBTQ community — acceptance that he appears to not be getting from his family.

-He concluded by saying that, though he still gets messages from his family members attempting to sell him on so-called “gay conversion therapy,” his mother did finally come around to saying that, if there is someone special in his life, she is eager to meet him.
+He wrapped his statement up by saying that, though he still gets messages from his family members attempting to sell him on so-called “gay conversion therapy,” his mother finally came around and said that, if there is someone special in his life, she is eager to meet him.

-“I’m optimistic about the future and ready to write the next chapter of my life,” he concludes.
+“I’m optimistic about the future and ready to write the next chapter of my life,” he concluded.